-6.56.4 The procedure for considering each item shall be as follows:

-- the developer will present their scheme for no longer than 15 minutes unless the Chair, exercising his/her discretion, has allowed a longer period; and - through the chair, Committee Members may ask questions. - At the end of the questioning session a Ward Councillor (who is not a member of the Planning Committee) may address the Planning Committee for up to 5 minutes to present a local viewpoint on the development presentation.
-Ward Councillors within whose ward the emerging development is proposed will be contacted by the Development Management service by email and the Ward Councillor will be required to contact the Democratic Services Manager by 4pm on the Tuesday before the Committee meeting to advise whether he/she is attending.
-Where more than one Ward Councillor wishes to address the Planning Committee, the 5 minute slot will be sharedOnly one Ward Councillor will be allowed to address the Committee.

-At the end of this process, the Chair will summarise the issues, points and questions raised
+- 6.5 The procedure for considering each item shall be as follows: - the developer will present their scheme for no longer than 15 minutes unless the Chair, exercising his/her discretion, has allowed a longer period; and - through the Chair, Committee Members may ask questions. - A Ward Councillor (who is not a member of the Planning Committee) may address the Planning Committee for up to 5 minutes to present a local viewpoint on the development presentation.
+This may be either before or after the questions referred to above.
+In the latter case, additional questions may be asked by the Chair or Committee Members to address new points raised by the Ward Councillor.
+Ward Councillors within whose ward the emerging development is proposed will be contacted by the Development Management service by email and the Ward Councillor will be required to contact the Democratic Services Manager by 4pm on the Tuesday before the Committee meeting to advise whether he/she is attending (or, where the meeting is held on a day other than a Thursday by, 4pm two working days before the meeting).
+Where more than one Ward Councillor wishes to address the Planning Committee, the 5 minute slot will be shared - At the end of this process, the Chair or Senior Planning Officer will summarise the issues, points and questions raised the meeting and record any disclosures of interest made by Members or officers.
+For each item the minutes will record the identity of any public speakers and the decision.